World Bank to construct 13.16km Lagos farm roads - Vanguard News

 Olusanya added that it would reduce losses encountered by egg farmers as a result of the bad road.

-The commissioner said it would also improve the productivity of the concerned farmers.
+The commissioner said it would also improve productivity of the concerned farmers.

 She said the evaluation and engineering design for the four roads had since been finalised and construction would commence immediately.